chamals3n4/IT1140/README.md

 This repository is structured as follows:

 IT1140-P22
-├── docs # Documentation related to the project
+├── docs
+├── ino
-│ ├── proposal
+├── schedule-tasks
-│ ├── diagrams
+│ ├── bpm-reminder
-│ └── presentation
+│ └── medication-reminder
-├── hardware # All Arduino and hardware-related files │ └── ino
-├── schedule-tasks # Task scheduling scripts and logic │ ├── bpm-reminder # Scripts for BPM (heart rate) reminders │ └── medication-reminder # Scripts for medication reminders
-└── webapp # Web application code
+└── webapp

 First forked this project and clone it in to your machine